 This is an obvious one, but we couldn't leave it off the list.
 Study abroad scholarships and grants are the easiest way to cut your study abroad costs.
 Of course, they're also more competitive than some of the other options we've recommended, so they might not work for everyone.

-Go Overseas has an extensive list of study abroad scholarships and grants across different subjects, countries, and programs.
+Here at Go Overseas, we have an extensive list of study abroad scholarships and grants across different subjects, countries, and programs.
 Google is another great resource to find scholarships specific to your study abroad program, the subject you're studying, or the country where you want to study abroad.

 Whichever way you choose to try to study abroad for cheap, taking full advantage of the opportunities afforded to you is the best way to offset the cost.
 The memories you make overseas will be priceless!